J0nasSeng/DaTaStretch/README.md

 ## How to setup
 The setup can be done as follows:
-1. Pull the repository
+1. Execute 'pip install datastretch'
-2. Install all dependencies you haven't installed yet.
+2. Import 'datastretch'
 3. Define your tasks by creating classes inheriting from the Task-class
 4. Define dependencies between your tasks.
 5. Create a Pipeline-object